rossriley/capistrano-simpledeploy/README.md

 end
 ```

-2. You need a Gemfile to define the capistrano dependencies.
+Step 2: You need a Gemfile to define the capistrano dependencies.
 Make `Gemfile` in the root of your project and add the following:

 ```
 source 'https://rubygems.org'